Join the Wellesley Police

 The police officer recruitment process begins with a written test given by the Wellesley Police Department.
 The test is given every two years.

 The entrance test is a requirement for all new members of the department.
-For current police officers who may be considering a transfer to the Wellesley Police Department, please email Lieutenant Marie Cleary for further information.
+For current police officers, who may be considering a transfer to the Wellesley Police Department, please email Lieutenant Marie Cleary for further information.
 This also includes candidates who have graduated from a full time Massachusetts Municipal Police Academy or who are Massachusetts POST certified.

 The Wellesley Police Department was a civil service department until July 1, 2010.
 Officers hired prior to that date remain in civil service.
 All new officers and transfers after July 1, 2010 will be non civil service.